Aerospace company gets OK to fly drones on Las Vegas Strip

 The Strip has a new business amenity: drones.

-Las Vegas-based AviSight, an aerospace and remote sensing services company, is the first company in the U.S. to be able to fly down the entire resort corridor including the Strip.
+Las Vegas-based AviSight, an aerospace and remote sensing services company, is the first company in the U.S. to be able to fly down the resort corridor including the Strip, albeit in small and controlled doses.

 William O’Donnell, AviSight’s vice president of technology, said the Federal Aviation Administration gave them the go-ahead early this week after months of “waiting and hoping.”